Karma's World: Production

-The official trailer for the series was released on September 23, 2021.

-The show's first episode premiered on YouTube on October 4, 2021.

-The show's first season premiered on 15 October 2021.
-All 15 episodes of the season premiered on the same day and that day, the series premiered on Netflix across the world.
+The official trailer for the series was released on September 23, 2021, and the show's first episode premiered on YouTube on October 4.
+The entirety of the show's first season premiered worldwide on Netflix on 15 October 2021.
 Before the show's premiere, Ludacris said that the show was inspired by his eldest daughter, Karma.
 He also said that he tried to "make every single character unique" and hoped that his daughter would be able to guest star on the show in the future.
-He additionally said that having positive roles and "different ethnicities" he tool from the Fast & Furious franchise.
+He additionally said that featuring positive role models and different ethnicities was something he took from the Fast & Furious franchise.
 On November 5, 2021, Ludacris told Billboard that the show had been "close to 14 years in the making" and hoped that would be a show for everyone, kids and adults.
 He said that he believed the series would change "young people’s lives for the better."
 On November 8, 2021, Person told Essence about how with Karma they tried to celebrate her hairstyle and everyone's, working "really hard to try and get right" in order to have "authentic storytelling."
 She also noted that she and writers she worked with collaborated to address microaggressions, working with an organization named the Perception Institute, which analyzes people's perceptions as they're watching media.
 She also praised Netflix for giving them the opportunity to tell these stories about Black culture.

-On March 10, 2022, the show's second season premiered on Netflix.
-All eight episodes premiered the same day.

-On July 7, 2022, the show's third season premiered on July 7, 2022.
-All nine episodes premiered on the same day.

-On September 22, 2022, the show's fourth and final season premiered on September 22, 2022.
-All eight episodes premiered on the same day.
+The whole second season premiered on Netflix on March 10, 2022, the third season on July 7, 2022, and the fourth and final season on September 22, 2022.
 In December 2022, Darnell Lamont Walker, writer for the Season 3 episode "Friendship In a Flash", was interviewed by BET, said that working on the series was "incredible", that it was his "first real job as a children’s writer", and noted that episodes like the one he wrote were "important", especially for those with dyslexia.
 Walker had joined the show's writing team in 2019, and later said that the episode aired over two years after he wrote it.
 He was later nominated, along with the show's writing team, for Outstanding Writing for an Animated Program at the 1st Children's and Family Emmy Awards.